Glossary

 “Flush-free” niacin

-“Flush-free” types of niacin formulas that contain ingredients such as inositol hexaniacinate, inositol hexanicotinate, and nicotinamide may not cause flushing, but these types of niacin have not been shown to have any significant effect on cholesterol levels.
+“Flush-free” types of niacin formulas that contain ingredients such as inositol hexaniacinate, inositol hexanicotinate, or nicotinamide may not cause flushing, but these types of niacin are not clinically proven to support good cholesterol (HDL).8

 Flushing

-Flushing is a term used to describe a typically harmless sensation of temporary itching and tingling, feelings of warmth and headache that commonly occur when taking niacin.
+Flushing is a term used to describe a typically harmless sensation of temporary itching and tingling, feelings of warmth and headache that commonly occur when taking niacin, especially immediate-release niacin.7

 High-density lipoprotein (HDL) cholesterol

-These particles carry cholesterol back to the liver for removal from the body.
+These particles are thought to carry cholesterol back to the liver for removal from the body.
 HDL is considered good cholesterol.
-A desirable level of HDL cholesterol is ≥60 mg/dL.
+With HDL, higher numbers are better.
+A normal level of HDL is higher than 40 mg/dL.4

 Lipoprotein

-Lipoprotein particles are made up of cholesterol and protein and help move cholesterol through the bloodstream.
+Lipoprotein particles are made up of cholesterol and protein and help move cholesterol through the bloodstream.3

 Low-density lipoprotein (LDL) cholesterol

 LDL is the major type of lipoprotein that carries cholesterol in the bloodstream throughout the body.
 LDL is considered bad cholesterol.
-An optimal level of LDL cholesterol is <100 mg/dL.
+An optimal level of LDL cholesterol is less than 100 mg/dL.4

 Niacin, or nicotinic acid

-- Niacin, or nicotinic acid, is a type of B vitamin that aids in the function of the digestive system, skin, and nerves.
-When used under the care and monitoring of a healthcare professional, niacin or nicotinic acid is clinically proven to help support healthy cholesterol.
+Niacin, or nicotinic acid, is a type of B vitamin that aids in the function of the digestive system, skin, and nervous system.
+Niacin, or nicotinic acid, can also help support good cholesterol (HDL) levels.2,5

 Total cholesterol

 Total cholesterol is an approximate measure of all the cholesterol and triglycerides in your blood.
-An ideal level of total cholesterol is <200 mg/dL.
+An ideal level of total cholesterol is less than 200 mg/dL.3

 Triglycerides

 Triglycerides are the chemical form in which most fat exists in food as well as in the body.
-A normal level of triglycerides is <150 mg/dL.
+A normal level of triglycerides is less than 150 mg/dL.3

 Vasodilation

-Vasodilation is the widening of blood vessels resulting from relaxation of smooth muscle cells within the vessel walls.
+Vasodilation is the temporary widening of blood vessels resulting from relaxation of smooth muscle cells within the vessel walls.9